3 dogs

 Answer From the Editors at Dog-Spoiling

-Hello and thanks for writing to us about your Parvo Virus concerns.
+Hello and thanks for writing to us about your Parvo Virus concerns - and you are right to be concerned!

-My first reaction to your question is why your vet wasn't concerned enough to ask you to bring your puppy in for tests.
+My first reaction is one of shock that your veterinarian wasn't concerned enough to ask you to bring your puppy in for tests.

 There are many dog diseases that mimic the Parvo virus, so I don't see how your puppy's condition could be diagnosed over the phone, or without tests.